p-morris/LightingKit/README.md

     }
 }
 ```
-On `completion`, the `success` boolean will indicate if the setup was successful.

-If `LightingKit` found any lighting accessories connected to the bridge, they will be passed in the completion.

-`lights` is an optional array of `Light` objects (and will be set to `nil` if no lights were connected to the bridge).
+If any lighting accessories are connected to the bridge, they will be passed as an array of `Light` objects, in the `completion`; in the above example, `lights` is an optional array of `Light` objects (and will be set to `nil` if no lights were connected to the bridge).

-**Important!** - After a `Bridge` is set up, any lights that are connected to it are automatically added to the "Default room" of the `Home` that was passed to the `add(newBridge:toHome:)` function.

-If you wish, you can take the lights that were connected to the bridge, and add them to a room:
+**Important!** - After a `Bridge` is set up, any lights that are connected to it are automatically added to the "Default room" of the specified `Home`.
+If you wish, you can assign those lights to a `Room` of your choice:

 ```
 kit.assignLights(lights: newLights, toRoom: room) { (assigned, failed) in